 To learn about Virtual-box installation please refer below links.

 Login to ctrlmachine and install ansible

 To install Ansible packages we need to enable EPEL repository in Centos 7.
 To enable the EPEL repository click here.

-Once you enabled EPEL repository, you can install Ansible with the help of yum package manager.
+Once you enabled the EPEL repository, you can install Ansible with the help of the yum package manager.